-Liz Truss said British workers need ‘more graft’
+Liz Truss said British workers need ‘more graft’ and lack ‘skill and application’

 In a leaked recording, first revealed by The Guardian, Ms Truss suggested that British employees lack the “skill and application” of foreign rivals and need “more graft”.

-Her words have echos of those contained in a book she co-authored a decade ago.
+Her words have echoes of those contained in a book she co-authored a decade ago.
 That labelled British workers among the “worst idlers in the world”.
-Last month Ms Truss said she had not written that chapter, blaming the deputy prime minister Dominic Raab.
+Last month Ms Truss said she had not written that chapter, blaming Dominic Raab, the deputy prime minister.

 A source from her team attempted to brush aside the latest row, telling the newspaper: “These half-a-decade-old comments lack context but one thing that is as clear today as ever before is a need to boost productivity, which leads to higher wages and a better quality of life for workers right across the UK.
 As prime minister, Liz will deliver an economy that is high wage, high growth and low tax.”